Sponsored by: County Administrative Office

 Brief statement about the Daniel Gore juvenile case

-The Washington County Juvenile Department can confirm that Daniel Gore, a 16-year-old youth now charged with the murder of Milana Li of the Murray Hill community earlier this month, was on probation with the Juvenile Department for non-violent offenses.
-These charges included Theft 2, Arson 2 and Criminal Mischief 2.
+The Washington County Juvenile Department can confirm that Daniel Gore, now 17 years old, was charged with the murder of Milana Li of the Murray Hill community in May 2022.
+At that time, he was on probation with the Juvenile Department for non-violent offenses, including Theft 2, Arson 2 and Criminal Mischief 2.

 The murder of Milana Li is deeply distressing for her family, friends and the entire community.
 Our hearts go out to Milana’s loved ones and everyone affected by her death.